WWE SummerSlam lineup: The latest card for the summer stadium show - Pro Wrestling Dot Net

 -Pat McAfee vs. Happy Corbin

-Powell’s POV: Adam Pearce named Jeff Jarrett the special referee for the tag title match on Friday’s Smackdown.
-All signs point to Bianca Belair vs. Becky Lynch for the Raw Women’s Championship, and some type of match involving Logan Paul and The Miz being added to the card.
+Powell’s POV: The Raw Women’s Championship, Rollins vs. Riddle, and Paul vs. Miz matches were announced on Monday.
 SummerSlam will stream on Peacock in the United States, WWE Network internationally, and will also be available via pay-per-view.
+Join me for a live review of SummerSlam, and Jake Barnett and I will co-host a same night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment